 cases, a non-zero exit status will be returned.
 It also responds to

 as you'd most likely expect.
 And some commands that expect input accept

 "-" as a parameter to tell Consul to read the input from stdin.

 To view a list of the available commands at any time, just run

-$ consul Usage: consul [--version] [--help] <command> [<args>] Available commands are: acl Interact with Consul's ACLs agent Runs a Consul agent catalog Interact with the catalog connect Interact with Consul Connect debug Records a debugging archive for operators event Fire a new event exec Executes a command on Consul nodes force-leave Forces a member of the cluster to enter the "left" state info Provides debugging information for operators. intention Interact with Connect service intentions join Tell Consul agent to join cluster keygen Generates a new encryption key keyring Manages gossip layer encryption keys kv Interact with the key-value store leave Gracefully leaves the Consul cluster and shuts down lock Execute a command holding a lock login Login to Consul using an auth method logout Destroy a Consul token created with login maint Controls node or service maintenance mode members Lists the members of a Consul cluster monitor Stream logs from a Consul agent operator Provides cluster-level tools for Consul operators peering Create and manage peering connections between Consul clusters reload Triggers the agent to reload configuration files rtt Estimates network round trip time between nodes services Interact with services snapshot Saves, restores and inspects snapshots of Consul server state tls Builtin helpers for creating CAs and certificates validate Validate config files/directories version Prints the Consul version watch Watch for changes in Consul
+$ consul Usage: consul [--version] [--help] <command> [<args>] Available commands are: acl Interact with Consul's ACLs agent Runs a Consul agent catalog Interact with the catalog connect Interact with service mesh functionality debug Records a debugging archive for operators event Fire a new event exec Executes a command on Consul nodes force-leave Forces a member of the cluster to enter the "left" state info Provides debugging information for operators. intention Interact with service mesh intentions join Tell Consul agent to join cluster keygen Generates a new encryption key keyring Manages gossip layer encryption keys kv Interact with the key-value store leave Gracefully leaves the Consul cluster and shuts down lock Execute a command holding a lock login Login to Consul using an auth method logout Destroy a Consul token created with login maint Controls node or service maintenance mode members Lists the members of a Consul cluster monitor Stream logs from a Consul agent operator Provides cluster-level tools for Consul operators peering Create and manage peering connections between Consul clusters reload Triggers the agent to reload configuration files rtt Estimates network round trip time between nodes services Interact with services snapshot Saves, restores and inspects snapshots of Consul server state tls Builtin helpers for creating CAs and certificates troubleshoot Provides tools to troubleshoot Consul's service mesh configuration validate Validate config files/directories version Prints the Consul version watch Watch for changes in Consul

 To get help for any specific command, pass the